pub-calculator-io/kinetic-energy-calculator/readme.md

-# Kinetic Energy Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Kinetic Energy Calculator Widget for WordPress

 Kinetic energy calculator easily finds kinetic energy, mass or velocity with the kinetic energy formula KE = 1/2 mv².
 Easy to use KE calculator.